bas080/will/README.md

 The bottom line is used to define the due date.
 The format for now must be 15 feb 2015 for it to show time till and time since.
-In the future I might also add a start date.
+In the future I might also add a start of task date.
+Making it also more useful for planning activities.

-Roadmap
+Road map
 =======
 - log the changes made to the tasks and save it in a human readable format in the .will folder.
-- Auto-completion functions for bash and zsh shell.
+- Auto-completion functions for bash and Zsh shell.
+- A way to easily get and set the status of the task.
+Statuses include:
+  Inactive Ready Assigned Terminated Expired Forwarded Finished Failed Completed

 Contribute
 ==========